FuriousTsunami/LumiJSDocs/README.md

 To install LumiJS, all you have to do is import this [code](https://cdn.jsdelivr.net/gh/FuriousTsunami/LumiJS@master/Lumi.js) into your project.

-> Note: The default LumiJS build contains helpful comments, but has a large size (12.6 KB).
-To optimize your project's size, use [this](https://cdn.jsdelivr.net/gh/FuriousTsunami/LumiJS@master/Lumi.min.js) build (5.98 KB).
+> Note: The default LumiJS build contains helpful comments, but has a large size.
+To optimize your project's size, use [this](https://cdn.jsdelivr.net/gh/FuriousTsunami/LumiJS@master/Lumi.min.js) build.

 After you have imported LumiJS, you're ready to start programming!